Jacques Natteau: World War II

-By the time, Natteau and his friends had earned their wings as fighter pilots, the Franco-German Phoney War (September 1939 – May 1940) and the Battle of France and Hitler's victorious blitzkrieg against the West (May–June 1940) had all but ended.
-But as fighter pilots they had engaged German and Italian enemy fighters on multiple occasions.
+By the time Natteau and his friends had earned their wings as fighter pilots, the Franco-German Phoney War (September 1939 – May 1940) and the Battle of France and Hitler's victorious blitzkrieg against the West (May–June 1940) had all but ended.
+But as fighter pilots, they had engaged German and Italian enemy fighters on multiple occasions.
 On one occasion Natteau, flying a Morane-Saulnier M.S.406 fighter, engaged three Italian fighter pilots who were strafing French civilians on the road.
 He shot down two and the third escaped.

 Upon France's collapse in 1940, Jacques Natteau linked up with the Royal Air Force and fought in the Battle of Britain.
 His exploits earned him the Distinguished Flying Cross and the French Legion of Honor.

 Career

 In 1938, the legendary French film director, Jean Renoir, gave him his first job as assistant camera man for the film La Bête humaine.
-But his career was interrupted by the onset of World War II.
+However, his career was interrupted by the onset of World War II.

 After the war, he resumed his career in the late 1940s and went on to become one of Europe's most famous cinematographers in the 1950s and 1960s.
 Natteau was the favoured cinematographer for Claude Autant-Lara.